-After having centred the brake field coil with the end shield (11) of the machine (e.g. motor) over the outside diameter of the inner ring (3) or bearing (13), the entire assembly must be screwed to the motor end shield (11) from the rear side by means of the mounting screws (10) (e.g. socket head cap screws to ISO 4762; property class 8.8).
+After having centred the brake field coil with the end shield (11) of the machine (e.g. motor) over the outside diameter $d_3$ of the inner ring (3) ( $d_3$ as specified in the PM Line catalogue for 86 621..H00 brakes), the entire assembly must be screwed to the motor end shield (11) from the rear side by means of the mounting screws (10) (e.g. socket head cap screws to ISO 4762; property class 8.8).

 Tighten the mounting screws (10) evenly in several steps.
-Ensure that the screws do not project beyond the length of the fastening thread of the inner ring (3) (see maximum thread reach of mounting screws (10) specified in Table 17/1).
 Ensure that the mounting screws (10) are securely locked.
 This can be achieved by using microencapsulated screws that comply with the requirements of DIN 267-27.
-The M_A tightening torque (see Table 17/1) specified for the mounting screws (10) must be strictly observed.
+The $M_A$ tightening torque (see Table 17/1) specified for the mounting screws (10) must be strictly observed.
 Use a torque wrench to tighten the screws.